SihaiYu/BRCA_sCRN/README.md

 ============================================================
 To begin with, installing the Python simulator for sCRNs is required to complete this simulation task.

-The Python simulator for sCRNs is developed by Samuel Clamons et. al., and you can obtain it from ["Surface_CRNs"](https://github.com/sclamons/surface_crns) which provides a detailed description of how to use the simulator.
+The Python simulator for sCRNs is developed by Samuel Clamons et. al., and it is available at ["Surface_CRNs"](https://github.com/sclamons/surface_crns) which provides a detailed description of how to use the simulator.

 Simulation of Binary Reaction Cellular Automaton (BRCA) on surface Chemical Reaction Networks (sCRNs)